Market recovery peters out as virus jitters persist

 Europe

-Italian stocks shed early gains to close at a more-than three-year low.
-The government is set to approve measures worth around €10 billion euros to counteract the impact of the virus.
-German stocks ended more than 1 per cent lower, as coronavirus cases in Europe’s largest economy rose over 1,100.
+Italian stocks shed early gains to close at a more-than-three-year low.
+The government is set to approve measures worth about €10 billion to counteract the impact of the virus.
+German stocks ended more than 1 per cent lower, as coronavirus cases in Europe’s largest economy rose by more than 1,100.

 Among individual movers, Germany’s Commerzbank closed up 3 per cent after it said it was yet to see any impact from the outbreak on its business.